Skip to main content

 We can connect an external storage device to the computer through USB or other interfaces.

-The amount of data that can be stored and the speed at which it can be accessed are determined by the storage, making it an essential component.
+The storage determines the amount of data that can be stored and the speed at which it can be accessed, making it an essential component.

 • Control Unit